Easy Homemade Hummus

 This is an easy, basic recipe for hummus.
 Everything blends up smoothly in the blender with very little clean-up.
 Once you have the basic recipe down, you can flavor the hummus according to your taste.
 The possibilities are endless!

 Create the best homemade hummus base in minutes!
 Skip the store-bought hummus and make your own at home with the ingredients you love.
 It is the perfect appetizer or snack!
 Easy to make ahead as well as a store for the next day.
-Combine all your ingredients for the best creamy dip!
+Combine all your ingredients for a great creamy dip!

 Simple ingredients that you have in your pantry are ready to go for this easy hummus recipe.
 Blend these together and you are ready for a light lunch or a quick snack throughout your day.
-This homemade hummus is one of the best and has always been a favorite in our family!
+This homemade hummus is so delicious and has always been a favorite in our family!

-• Garbanzo beans – These are soft bean that is easy to smash and can blend well.
+• Garbanzo beans – These are soft beans that are easy to smash and can blend well.
 They don’t have too much flavor but just enough to add protein and deliciousness to the hummus!

 • Fresh lemon juice – Freshly squeezed lemon juice adds that tangy, tart, and sweet balance to this homemade hummus.